 For references please refer to the original document which may be downloaded here

-Background: In November 2019 the Australian BPD Foundation invited stakeholders and those with lived experience (consumers and carers) to a forum to participate in the development of a National BPD Consensus Statement.
+In November 2019 the Australian BPD Foundation invited stakeholders and those with lived experience (consumers and carers) to a forum to participate in the development of a National BPD Consensus Statement.
 The day was chaired by our Patron Dr. Peggy Brown AO.

-It has been endorsed by many organisations in the Australian mental health sector, we have presented it to Greg Hunt MP and will continue with presenting to Federal, state and opposition Ministers for Health and other key organisations.
+Launched in August 2021, it has been endorsed by many organisations in the Australian mental health sector, we have presented it to Greg Hunt MP and will continue with presenting to Federal, state and opposition Ministers for Health and other key organisations.

 We now invite YOUR support to add your voice to ours as we advocate for everyone with BPD (and their support network) to access timely and equitable access to treatment and support from an appropriately skilled workforce.

-Download the Statement as a pdf or read online.
+Download the Statement as a pdf.